Heydon/cel-animation/README.md

  @include frame-animation(3, 0.15);
 }

-.eyebrows {
+.eyes {
-  @include frame-animation(6, 0.12);
+  @include frame-animation(5, 0.12);
 }
 ```

-And the generated CSS looks like this:
+Note that the different frame rates for each separate animation make for a more complex composite animation, not possible with gifs which are just _an_ animation.
+The generated CSS looks like this:

 ```
 .arms > * {
   opacity: 0;
-  animation-duration: 0.3s;
+  animation-duration: 0.27s;
   animation-direction: alternate;
   animation-iteration-count: infinite;
   animation-timing-function: steps(1);